 #3 Chester Zoo

 Located in the north west of the UK, Chester Zoo in Cheshire is always a highly rated experience.
+It might not be one of the biggest zoos in the world, but it is pretty good!
 Established in 1931 and covering 126 acres, the zoo is now home to over 35,000 animals.
 The zoo also owns the land outside of the public area, on which they grow food for the herbivorous animals within the zoo.
 They are a registered charity receiving no government funding.

 #4 Singapore Zoo